rapidcow/perspective/docs/src/psp/json_proc.rst

      ...
    psp.processors.json_processor.DumpError: base_dir must be set when calling generate_export_path()

+   ..
+XXX: One drawback of implementing get_input_path() this way (exhibiting
+      behavior as shown above) is that we are forcing the user to export with the default implementation...
+      I guess it depends on what users like in general, given how anyone who prefers using binary inline would necessarily have to override the class, which is of little cost IMO compared to having users forget to provide a base_dir and end up getting a bunch of base64 junk in their backup file :/

    .. method:: get_input_path(entry, attrs)

       Get an input path for the entry.
 The arguments passed are the